pyOpenSci/software-peer-review/our-process/policies.md

 the package's future within the pyOpenSci ecosystem.

-In cases where a package is heavily used by the community, we may collaborate with the community to identify a new maintainer.
-Otherwise, the package will be archived within the pyOpenSci ecosystem.
+In cases where a package is heavily used by the community, we may collaborate with the community to identify reasonable next steps, such as assisting in finding a new maintainer.
+If a solution for ongoing package maintenance is not found, the package will be archived within the pyOpenSci ecosystem.

 If a sub-community decides to fork and maintain the package, we are open to